Get Moshi

 Comparing Moshi, Blink Shell, Termius, and Prompt for remote development with Claude Code, GitHub Copilot, and Cursor

 TL;DR: For AI coding agent workflows, use Moshi.
-It's the only iOS terminal with native mosh, an agent inbox, Live Activities, Apple Watch actions, image paste, and voice input built for coding prompts.
+It's the only iOS terminal with native mosh, an Agents feed with hooks and Live Activities, Apple Watch actions, an in-app diff viewer and web preview, multiplexer pickers for tmux/Zellij/Herdr, image paste, and voice input built for coding prompts.
 Blink Shell is a solid alternative if you don't need notifications.

 AI coding agents like Claude Code, GitHub Copilot Coding Agent, and Cursor Background Agents are changing how developers work.
 But these agents run on servers, not phones—so your iOS terminal app becomes the critical interface between you and your AI assistant.